There are several key tax forms that you need to be aware of as a nonresident in the U.S.

 The employer should then determine whether you are eligible for either a partial or total exemption from withholding tax under this treaty.

-If your employer determines that the treaty is applicable to you, they will not withhold tax from your earnings covered by the treaty.
+If your employer determines that the treaty applies to you, they will not withhold tax from your earnings covered by the treaty.

 What is a tax treaty and how does a tax treaty work?